gk646/teilpunkt/README.md

 ### Deployment

-- Runs on GNU/Linux
+- Runs only on recent GNU/Linux
 - All unneeded ports blocked (with setup.sh)
 - Core dumps disabled (with setup.sh)
+- Use of locking and blocking sensitive memory regions
-- Use of locking, blocking and encrypting sensitive in memory data
+- Use of encrypting sensitive data in memory with TPM support

 ### Frontend